Talk to a licensed agent today — it doesn’t cost a thing to learn more about Aetna® Dual Eligible Special Needs Plans!

 “We think this is due to muscle inflammation,” says Dr. Mikhael.
 “Usually, it’s mild and gets better on its own.”
 If it doesn’t, you have a few options to talk with your doctor about:

 Remember that statins can be a very important part of managing your heart health.
 Be sure to work with your doctor to find the right solution for you.
 You can also review your formulary (drug list) with your doctor.
-This is the list of both generic and brand-name prescription drugs that are covered by your health plan.
+This is the list of both generic and brand-name prescription drugs that your health plan covers.

 Nonsteroidal anti-inflammatory drugs (NSAIDs)